eclipse-threadx/guix/test/README.md

 ### Directory Structure

-The GUIX regression test is built on top of the CMake build system.
-The test suite is defined in the `cmake\CMakeLists.txt` file.
-The test cases for each test suite are defined in the `cmake\regression\CMakeLists.txt` file in the corresponding subdirectory.
-The test cases are implemented in the `regression_test\tests` directory.
+The GUIX regression test is built on top of the CMake build system and organize its code in `test\guix_test `folder.
+The foundational elements are structured as follows:

-Detailed directory structure is as follows:
 - **cmake\CMakeLists.txt:** The CMake file that defines the build configurations and the test suites.
 - **cmake\regression\CMakeLists.txt:** The CMake file that defines the test cases for each test suite.
 - **coverage.sh:** The script that generates the coverage report.